Seni2005/fpl-desk/README.md

 **UPPER CASE means home, lower case means away.** So `LIV3` is home to Liverpool, `liv3` is away at Liverpool.

 The colours run from easiest to hardest — bright green (1), green (2), grey (3), orange (4), red (5).
-The digit is there so the chips still work if the colours are hard to tell apart; every chip also has a hover label spelling the fixture out in full.
+The digit is there so the chips still work if the colours are hard to tell apart; every chip also has a hover label spelling the fixture out in full, including the other scale's rating whenever the two disagree.

+## Which difficulty scale is running

+There are two, and the switch is in the key under your squad.

+**FPL** is the game's own 1-5.
+It is set before a ball is kicked and barely moves all season, which makes it a statement about a club's reputation rather than about the fixture in front of you.

+**Desk** is measured from results.
+For each fixture it works out the goals you would expect to concede - the opponent's attack at that venue against your defence at it, both rated against the league average - and cuts every remaining fixture into fifths, so a 5 means "the hardest fifth of what is left" rather than a threshold somebody eyeballed.
+Ratings are shrunk toward the league average as though four average games sat behind them, because a club that has scored six in two games has played two games, not proved anything.

+**Auto** is the default and picks between them: FPL's until every club has played about two games, then Desk's.
+A scale built from one round of results is noise wearing a number, and the page would rather say so than pretend.

+Whichever is active drives the whole model, not just the colours - projections, the fixture matrix, the ticker and the swing markers all read it.
+Switching rebuilds the page.
+The refresh job applies the same automatic rule before it records the week's projections, so what gets logged and what you see come off the same scale.

+**Stats -> Difficulty** lays the two scales side by side for all twenty clubs, sorted by how far apart they put each one, and scores its own agreement with FPL at the bottom.
+That is there so "is the difficulty rating any good?" is a question you can answer by looking rather than one you have to take on trust.

+## Stats

+Four tabs, all of them record rather than forecast.
+Projections live in Targets, and the two are kept apart on purpose: a record and a forecast should never be read off the same row.

+- **Teams** - the league table from results, plus attack and defence rated against the league average.
+Higher is better on both, so defence is inverted; the caveat says so, because a "better" defence number that means fewer goals is a trap.
+Form is the last five.
+- **Players** - every player with minutes, nineteen columns wide: points, minutes, starts, goals, assists, xG, xA, xGI, xGI/90, xGC/90, clean sheets, saves, defensive contributions, bonus, BPS, ICT, ownership and price.
+Sort any column, filter by position, club or name.
+The name column stays put when you scroll sideways.
+- **Results** - every finished match, newest round first, with the goals in each round.
+- **Difficulty** - the audit described above.

 ## Your leagues